-Proposals for the commercial extraction of peat will be assessed under policy MIN4.
+Proposals for the commercial extraction of peat will be assessed under Policy MIN4.

-Any other development proposals affecting peat must be accompanied by a full peat survey and assessment, carried out in accordance with current Scottish Government Guidance on Developments on Peatland.
-Proposals must demonstrate how the peat survey and assessment have been used to avoid or minimise impacts of peat and, where appropriate, be accompanied by:
+Any other development proposals affecting peat must be accompanied by a full peat survey, carried out in accordance with current Scottish Government Guidance on Developments on Peatland, and a peatland habitat assessment.

+Proposals must demonstrate how the peat survey and habitat assessment have been used to avoid or minimise impacts on peat and peatland habitats.
+Where appropriate, applications should be accompanied by: